grid-line

 The L.O.L.
 Surprise! dolls are a prime example of this trend.

-Each of them comes wrapped in layers and layers of plastic, each layer revealing a new toy.
+Each of them incorporates some kind of unboxing element.
+Some figurines are wrapped in layers and layers of plastic, with each layer revealing a new surprise, while others come with little cardboard boxes full of extra accessories.

-For the 2020 Christmas season, the L.O.L.
+For the 2024 holiday shopping season, the L.O.L.
 Surprise!
 O.M.G.
-Dance Dance Dance doll came with 15 surprises and a blacklight that revealed even more surprises.
+Fashion doll came with 15 surprises.

-The company behind these dolls, MGA Entertainment, reported selling more than $4 billion worth of the toys.
+The company behind these dolls, MGA Entertainment, is a genuine industry behemoth.
+As early as 2018, it reported selling more than $4 billion worth of the toys.

 The unboxing trend is for boys too.